makrai/notes/bowman16-gen-sent-from-space-connl.md

 * Recurrent neural network language models (rnnlms, Mikolov+ 2011)
   * the SOTA in unsupervised generative modeling
-  * In supervised settings, rnnlm decoders conditioned on task-specific features are the SOTA in tasks
+  * rnnlm decoders conditioned on task-specific features are the SOTA in supervised tasks eg
-    * like machine translation (Sutskever+ 2014; Bahdanau+ 2015)
+    * machine translation (Sutskever+ 2014; Bahdanau+ 2015)
     * image captioning (Vinyals+ 2015; Mao+ 2015; Donahue+ 2015)
 * a probabilistic model with no significant independence assumptions
-* does not expose global features like topic or of high-level syntactic properties
+* does not expose global features like topic or high-level syntactic properties
 * variational autoencoder
   * inspiration from recent successes in modeling
-    * images (Gregor+ 2015), handwriting, and
+    * images (Gregor+ 2015),
+    * handwriting, and
     * natural speech (Chung+ 2015)
   * variational inference (Kingma and Welling, 2015; Rezende+ 2014)
 * task
   * on a standard language modeling evaluation similar performance to existing rnnlms.
 We also evaluate our model using a larger corpus
-  * imputing missing words.
-For this task, we introduce a
+  * imputing missing words
-    * novel evaluation strategy using anadversarial classifier,
+    * we introduce a novel evaluation strategy using an adversarial classifier,
       * sidestepping the issue of intractable likelihood computations by inspiration from work on non-parametric two-sample tests and adversarial training
 * qualitative techniques for analyzing the ability to learn high level sent feat
   * produce diverse, coherent sentences through purely deterministic decoding
   * interpolate smoothly between sentences